taosdata/TDengine/docs/en/04-concept/index.md

 ## Metric

 Metric refers to the physical quantity collected by sensors, equipment or other types of data collection devices, such as current, voltage, temperature, pressure, GPS position, etc., which change with time, and the data type can be integer, float, Boolean, or strings.
 As time goes by, the amount of collected metric data stored increases.
+In the meters example, current, voltage and phase are the metrics.

 ## Label/Tag

 Label/Tag refers to the static properties of sensors, equipment or other types of data collection devices, which do not change with time, such as device model, color, fixed location of the device, etc. The data type can be any type.
 Although static, TDengine allows users to add, delete or update tag values at any time.
 Unlike the collected metric data, the amount of tag data stored does not change over time.
+In the meters example, `location` and `groupid` are the tags.

 ## Data Collection Point

 Data Collection Point (DCP) refers to hardware or software that collects metrics based on preset time periods or triggered by events.
 A data collection point can collect one or multiple metrics, but these metrics are collected at the same time and have the same time stamp.
 For some complex equipment, there are often multiple data collection points, and the sampling rate of each collection point may be different, and fully independent.
 For example, for a car, there could be a data collection point to collect GPS position metrics, a data collection point to collect engine status metrics, and a data collection point to collect the environment metrics inside the car.
 So in this example the car would have three data collection points.
+In the meters example, d1001, d1002, d1003, and d1004 are the data collection points.

 ## Table